Blueberry Cottage Cheese Muffins (Naturally Sweetened)

 - ½ cup whole milk at room temperature

-- 1 cup cottage cheese full fat is best, lightly blended or processed until smooth if you have time
+- 1 cup cottage cheese 240 grams full fat is best, lightly blended or processed until smooth if you have time

 - 1½ teaspoons lemon zest or vanilla extract